THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 “Leadership starts with understanding responsibility.” – Rick Warren.

-Responsible leaders are aware of their influence and commit to using it to drive positive change.
+Responsible leaders know their influence and commit to using it to drive positive change.
 As a leadership coaching expert, here’s how I’d characterize responsible leadership:

 Responsible leadership aims for equitable, sustainable success, and it looks to balance authority and accountability.